 We make every effort to create a welcoming and friendly environment for parents and families.
 You can expected to be greeted with a coffee and some breakfast, and join a play session if you have young kids with you.
 Our team will do their best to source the clothes or equipment you need.
 We also have debt advisers and a family lawyer on hand to offer free advice to any client throughout the morning.

 Outside agencies regularly refer families to KIT but you can approach us directly.
 Whether that's through our FEED food bank, our Vineyard church family or anyone that just needs a bit of extra support.

 Want to help?

 The new KIT ministry needs to build its team!
 So if you can offer practical help to wash, iron or sort clothes in the week, offer admin support or just be available to greet clients, get in touch with Heather Ryan on 01727 812765 or drop her an email.

-Vineyard partners with the UK charity MAKE LUNCH to provide FREE fresh & healthy lunches for children during the school holidays along with a lite bite to eat for parents.
-We also have fun games, crafts, colouring and activities and you've got yourself a fun time for the whole family!
+Vineyard partners with UK charity MAKE LUNCH to provide FREE fresh & healthy lunches for school children during the holidays, along with a little bite to eat for parents too!
+Add in some games, crafts, colouring and activities and you've got yourself a fun time for the whole family!
 You've got yourself a Munch!
-If you or a family you know would like to join us then just drop Yvonne an email with any dietary needs.
+If you or a family you know would like to join us then just sign up or drop Yvonne an email (please let us know of any dietary needs).